Aristides de Sousa Mendes: Sousa Mendes' disobedience to the orders of the Salazar dictatorship

-There are different views on the uniqueness of Sousa Mendes' actions: According to Dr. Mordecai Paldiel, past Director of the Department of the Righteous at Yad Vashem, "In Portugal of those days, it was unthinkable for a diplomatic official, especially in a sensitive post, to disobey clear-cut instructions and get away with it."
-However, according to Yad Vashem historian Avraham Milgram "issuing visas in contravention of instructions was widespread at Portuguese consulates all over Europe" and that "this form of insubordination was rife in consular circles."
 Sousa Mendes began disobeying Circular 14 almost immediately, on the grounds that it was an inhumane and racist directive.

-The process that ended with Sousa Mendes’ discharge from his consular career began with two visas issued during the Phoney War and long before the invasion of France: the first issued on 28 November 1939 to Professor Arnold Wiznitzer, an Austrian historian who had been stripped of his nationality by the Nuremberg Laws, and the second on 1 March 1940 to the Spanish Republican Eduardo Neira Laporte, an anti-Franco activist living in France.
+The process that ended with Sousa Mendes' discharge from his consular career began with two visas: the first was issued on 28 November 1939 to Professor Arnold Wiznitzer, an Austrian historian who had been stripped of his nationality by the Nuremberg Laws, and the second on 1 March 1940 to the Spanish Republican Eduardo Neira Laporte, an anti-Franco activist living in France.
 Sousa Mendes granted the visas first, and only after granting the visas did he ask for the required approvals.
 Sousa Mendes was reprimanded and warned in writing that "any new transgression or violation on this issue will be considered disobedience and will entail a disciplinary procedure where it will not be possible to overlook that you have repeatedly committed acts which have entailed warnings and reprimands."

 When Sousa Mendes issued these visas, it was a deliberate act of disobedience to the decree of an authoritarian dictatorship.
-"Here was a unique act by a man who believed his religion imposed certain obligations", said Paldiel.
+"Here was a unique act by a man who believed his religion imposed certain obligations", said Mordecai Paldiel, former Director (1984–2007) of the Department of the Righteous Among the Nations at Yad Vashem in Jerusalem.
 "He said, 'I'm saving innocent lives,' as simply as he might have said, 'Come, walk with me in my garden.'"